opencasestudies/ocs-bp-youth-mental-health/README.md

 The skills, methods, and concepts that students will be familiar with by the end of this case study are:

+<u>**Data Science Learning Objectives:**</u>

+1. Scrape data directly from a website (`rvest`)
+2. Subset and filter data (`dplyr`)
+3. Write functions to wrangle data repetitively
+4. Work with character strings (`stringr`)
+5. Reshape data into different formats (`tidyr`)
+6. Create data visualizations (`ggplot2`) with labels (`directlabels`) and facets for different groups
+7. Combine multiple plots (`cowplot`)
+8. Optional: Create an animated gif (`magick`)

 <u>**Statistical Learning Objectives:**</u>

-1. Discuss the impact and of self-reporting bias on survey responses.
+1. Discuss the impact and of self-reporting bias on survey responses
-2. Define and create a contingency table.
+2. Define and create a contingency table
-3. Implementation of a chi-squared test for independence.
+3. Implementation of a chi-squared test for independence
-4. Interpretation of a chi-squared test for independence.
+4. Interpretation of a chi-squared test for independence

-<u>**Data science Learning Objectives:**</u>

-1. Scrape data directly from a website (`rvest`).
-2. Subset and filter data (`dplyr`).
-3. Write functions to wrangle data repetitively.
-4. Work with character strings (`stringr`).
-5. Reshape data into different formats (`tidyr`).
-6. Create data visualizations (`ggplot2`) with labels (`directlabels`) and facets for different groups.
-7. Combine multiple plots (`cowplot`).
-8. Optional: Create an animated gif (`magick`).

 #### Data import